MileHacker Logo

 Spring & Summer Attire

 Spring (March-May): Layering clothes is useful.
-Pack Long-sleeved shirts, sweaters, and a medium-weight jacket.
+Pack Long-sleeved shirts, sweaters, and a moderate-weight jacket.
 A Light scarf provides warmth and some dust protection.
 Start with a base layer, add a sweater or fleece, and top with a windproof or Light waterproof jacket.

 Summer June-August